UW-Whitewater at Rock County competes against other colleges and technical schools throughout the state, check them out »

 The Rockin' Grill is located in the Hyatt Smith Hall Commons area and is open on class days for meals and snacks.
 A variety of soups and hot entrees are available, as well as prepared salads and sandwiches.
 A made-to-order menu is also available most days with a tasty selection of hot sandwiches, quesadillas and more.

 Soda, juices, milk, snacks and other items are available from vending machines located in lower level lobbies of Williams Hall, Hyatt Smith Hall and Wells Cultural Center.

 Most resources for faculty and staff are housed in the " For Employees" section of the UW Colleges website.
 However, there are a few specific resources and services for employees:

 UWW Rock County strives to meet the needs of all our students.
-Direct questions about accessibility services to the Solution Center.
-Visit the Center for Students with Disabilities »
+Direct questions about accessibility services to Ali Potratz, Disability Services Coordinator at the UWW Rock County campus.
+Additional information about accessibility services may be found by visiting the Center for Students with Disabilities »

 Health & Wellness